mrmatil/MessageApp/README.md

 ## Features
 * Authentication for Google Firebase database using email
-* Registration, log in and reset password using email
+* Registration, log in and reset password by email
 * Differentiate current user and other user by changing their avatar colors